csev/importmap/README.md

 This will:
 - Automatically sync import map dependencies to package.json
 - Install any new dependencies
-- Create an optimized production build in the `dist/` directory
+- Create an optimized production build

 2. Serve the production build: